tristanduncombe/DECO3500/README.md

 ## About

 Shared fridges often suffer petty food theft and low social interaction.
 FridgeOrFoe is a small prototype that deters casual theft and encourages playful, meaningful interactions around food.
 It uses a short-lived server-side unlock window and a human-pose "password" assembled from three photos.

+To use the project, navigate to the (cloud deployed version)[https://fridge.tristanduncombe.com] and click "Put In".
+This will start your computer's camera and enable you to to take photos of your gestures.
+After you complete your poses, take a photo with your food, and you can put it away!
+If you are running a Raspberry Pi polling the backend, it will unlock (please note the development notes below)!
+To unlock do the three poses you

 Key behavior:
 - Add an item: upload a person photo + three password photos → backend persists person image, extracts pose/hand landmarks, builds compact fingerprints and opens the lock briefly.